npsptechusa/OfficeDocs-O365ITPro/Office365-Admin/add-users/get-access-to-and-back-up-a-former-user-s-data.md

 > [!TIP]
 > If you want to import or restore only a few items from an Outlook Data File (.pst), you can open the Outlook Data File, and then, in the navigation pane, click and drag the items from Outlook Data File folders to your existing Outlook folders.

-Check out [Import email, contacts, and calendar from an Outlook .pst file](https://support.office.com/article/431a8e9a-f99f-4d5f-ae48-ded54b3440ac.aspx) for the steps for Outlook 2010.

 ## Related Topics
 [Remove a former employee from Office 365](remove-former-employee.md)